HackHeroses-2025-WOLI/HackHeroes-2025/API_ENDPOINTS.md

 ### GET /api/v1/reports/stats

-Statistics for reports that are still pending (not completed yet).
+Statistics for reports that are still pending and currently unassigned (not accepted by any volunteer).

 ```bash
 curl http://localhost:8000/api/v1/reports/stats \